blbadger/blbadger.github.io/3-body-problem.md

 Just as for the [logistic map](logistic-map.md), the benefit we achieve for getting better initial accuracies is unpredictable.
 Sometimes a better initial measurement will lead to larger errors in prediction!

-### Divergence, Smale's Horseshoe, and Homoclinic Tangles
+### Divergence and Smale Horseshoes with Homoclinic Tangles

 We have so far observed the behavior of only one initial set of points in three-dimensional space for each planet.
 But it is especially interesting to consider the behavior of many initial points.
 One could consider the behavior of all points in $\Bbb R^3$, but this is often difficult to visualize as the trajectories may form something like a solid object.
 To avoid this difficulty, we can restrict our initial points to some subspace.